Xeonrx/Xeonrx/README.md

 •  Programming <br />

-Mainly just personal projects on here.
+Mainly just personal projects on here, and rewritten exploits for known vulnerabilities.